CaptainKokomo/Codex-dropbox/README.md

 ## Packaging

 When you are ready to ship a build, double-click `BuildNodeLabInstaller.bat`.
-The script first runs the full `npm run build` pipeline (render process + Electron main/preload bundles) and then packages everything with `electron-builder`.
-Both binaries land in the `dist/` directory beside the script, and the run is recorded to `logs/BuildNodeLabInstaller.log` for troubleshooting.
+The script first runs the full `npm run build` pipeline (render process + Electron main/preload bundles) and then packages everything with `electron-builder`, instructing it to stage outputs under `%LOCALAPPDATA%\NodeLabBuild` before mirroring the final `.exe` files back into `dist/`.
+This avoids Windows Defender/Controlled Folder Access restrictions that can block executables from being created directly inside Downloads or synced folders.
+Both binaries land beside the script after the copy step, and the run is recorded to `logs/BuildNodeLabInstaller.log` for troubleshooting.
 Installer settings prompt users for their save folder on first launch and create a desktop shortcut.

 ## Testing & QA